DarkPacks/moddertools/commands.md

     - doDaylightCycle (true/false) - leave out true or false to see the current setting
     - doWeatherCycle (true/false)
     - randomTickSpeed (default: 3) - How often a random block [tick](/glossary "Measure of time in minecraft.
 1 second = 20 ticks") occurs (such as plant growth, leaf decay, etc.) per chunk section per game tick.
 0 disables random ticks [needs testing], higher numbers increase random ticks.
 Setting to a high integer results in high speeds of decay and growth
+- F3+F4 - Change game modes
+- F3+G - View [chunk](/glossary "A chunk is a 256-block tall 16×16 segment of a Minecraft world") borders

 ## [**Main Page**](/modpack-dev)